fwextensions/QuicKey/docs/index.md

 <img src="img/search-results-open.png" style="box-shadow: 0px 5px 30px 4px rgba(0, 0, 0, 0.1);" alt="QuicKey search results">

 If you like to keep lots of tabs open in Chrome, it can quickly become difficult to find the one you want.
 The tabs get very small, so you have to hover over each one to see its name in a tooltip.
-And there's no overall Windows menu that would let you more easily pick a tab from a list.
+And there's no tab menu to let you pick the one you want.

 *QuicKey* lets you navigate your hundreds of Chrome tabs by typing just part of a page's title or URL.
 No mouse needed!